Introduction to structural causal models in science studies

 In DAGs, we think of correlation and causation in terms of paths between variables.
 In a graph, a path between two nodes consists of a series of connected nodes.
 That is, we can move from one node to another across the links between the nodes to reach another part of the graph.
 For example, in Figure 1 we can move from Novelty to Data reuse to Citations.
 In this example, the path follows the direction of the links.
 Paths that follow the direction of the links resemble the flow of causality, and we refer to them as causal paths.
 That is, Novelty affects Data reuse, which in turn affects Citations.
 This is an indirect causal effect of Novelty on Citations, mediated by Data reuse.
 There is another indirect causal effect of Novelty on Citations, mediated by Published.
 In addition, there is also a link directly from Novelty to Citations, which represents a direct causal effect.
 The combination of the two indirect effects and the direct effect is known as the total causal effect.

 In addition, there are also paths that do not follow the direction of the links.
-This can be most easily done by simply ignoring the directions, and also allowing to traverse links upstream, so to speak.
+This can be done by simply ignoring the directions, and also allowing to traverse links upstream, so to speak.
 There is then a path between Open data and Citations through Field.
 There is not a single direction that we follow, and the path looks like Open data \(\leftarrow\) Field \(\rightarrow\) Citations.
 Paths that do not follow a single direction do not represent a causal effect, and we refer to them as non-causal paths.

 The key insight is that two variables that are connected through certain paths are correlated, even if they are not connected through any causal paths.
 We discern two types of paths.
 One type of path, through which two variables are correlated, is called an open path.
 Another type of path, through which two variables are not correlated, is called a closed path.
 If there are no open paths between two variables, the two are not correlated.
 Both causal paths and non-causal paths can be open or closed.
 Indeed, if there is a non-causal path that is open, two variables are correlated, but this “correlation does not imply causation”.

 As explained, all paths between \(X\) and \(Y\) need to be considered, regardless of their direction.
-That is, \(X \rightarrow Z \rightarrow Y\) is a path that we should consider, but also \(X \leftarrow Z \rightarrow Y\) and \(X \rightarrow Z \leftarrow Y\).
-Going back to the paths we considered earlier: if we are interested in the causal effect of Open data on Citations, there is a directed, causal path from Open data to Data reuse to Citations, but there is also a non-causal path between Open data and Citations that runs through Field.3
+That is, \(X \rightarrow Z \rightarrow Y\) is a type of path that we should consider, but also \(X \leftarrow Z \rightarrow Y\) and \(X \rightarrow Z \leftarrow Y\).
+Going back to the paths we considered earlier: if we are interested in the causal effect of Open data on Citations, there is a directed, causal path from Open data to Data reuse to Citations, but there is also a non-causal path between Open data and Citations that runs through Field.1

 We call a path open when all the nodes, i.e. variables, on the path are open.
 If there is a single closed variable on a path, the entire path is closed.
 You can think of this as a sort of information flow: if all nodes are open, information can flow through, but a single closed node blocks the flow of information.
 We can change whether a variable should be considered open or closed by conditioning on it.
 By closing a variable, we can therefore close a path.
 By opening a variable, we can potentially open a path, unless the path is still closed by another variable.